+Regular customers

-Occasional reporters Regular customers These are customers who use council services more often, such as housing These are customers who only occasionally need to get in touch with the council.
-33% of our customers didn't contact us at all last year, and 31% of our customers tenants or people who have parking permits or cross the Itchen bridge each only contacted us between 1-4 times, usually to report or apply for something.
-If day.
-They have more regular interactions with the council and need to check these customers are residents, then it is more than likely they pay their council details more regularly, like account balances or reporting repairs for their tax by Direct Debit.
-When they do need to contact us, these customers may be home.
-Currently 26% of our customers contact us between 5 and 10 times a more inclined to go online, and they want to be able to deal with any issues year and 9% contact us over 10 times per year.
-These customers want to be kept up to date about their services, and to get a consistent and high-quality quickly and easily. service however they choose to get in touch.
+These are customers who use council services more often, such as housing tenants or people who have parking permits or cross the Itchen bridge each day.
+They have more regular interactions with the council and need to check details more regularly, like account balances or reporting repairs for their home.
+Currently 26% of our customers contact us between 5 and 10 times a year and 9% contact us over 10 times per year.
+These customers want to be kept up to date about their services, and to get a consistent and high-quality service however they choose to get in touch.